cqtan/imi-unicorns/readme.md

 Log files will also be created to keep track of the progress of both scripts.
 Make sure to check them if errors occur or when scripts are interrupted.

-The first script will continue where it left off if unterrupted if the respective **ppn_log.txt** has been created.
+The first script will continue where it left off if unterrupted and if the respective **ppn_log.txt** has been created on the first run.

-The second script requires manual intervention when interrupted to pick off where it stopped since the order of PPN can be mixed.
-Hence, remove PPN directories listed in the last **LOG_2018_.log** file out of the **sbb/saved_images** directory and rerun the script `python classify-all.py`.
+The second script also continues where it left off if interrupted by reading both the **output1_log.txt** and **output2_log.txt**.
+These two will simply list the PPNs that it has already dealt with and check against the newly read.
+Simply rerun `python classify-all.py` if this happens.

+The **LOG_2018_.log** simply lists more information on the filtering progress for each run of the `classify-all.py` script.